ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 This program reads all files in the pbn-rotated-for-4-players folder and creates corresponding files in the lin-rotated-for-four-players folder.
 These have the extension '.lin'.
 Switch to the py folder and enter the following:

     python3 PBNtoLIN.py

+### makeBBA.py

+This program reads all .pbn files from the /pbn folder and creates command file for running BBA.exe for each file.
+The BBA archive file is created in the /bba directory.
+It's in .pbn format.

+Switch to the py folder and enter the following:

+    python3 makeBBA.py > ../makeBBA.cmd

+Then go to Window's Command Prompt, switch to the PBS root directory and enter:

+    makeBBA.cmd

+This one runs a while (currently about 30 minutes for 195 scenarios).
+Alternatively, you can copy a single line from the makeBBA.cmd file and run it by itself.

+### bbaSummary.py

+This program reads all of the files from the bba folder and creates corresponding files with three different summaries:

+    1. a one-line record of each deal, showing the hands, auctions, notes, and more.
+    2. a sorted summary of the auctions
+    3. a sorted summary of the BBA 'notes' (alerts)

+This file is in .txt format.

 ### mix4.py